timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 As the characters prepare to leave, Hgraam calls for his apprentice Dorhun, who arrives bearing a polished crystal the length of a human forearm.
 Hgraam offers the crystal to the characters as a token of his gratitude, telling them it might be helpful in the future.

-The <fetch-data type="item">stonespeaker crystal</fetch-data> resonates strongly with conjuration and divination magic.
+The <wc-fetch type="item">stonespeaker crystal</wc-fetch> resonates strongly with conjuration and divination magic.
 If the characters keep the crystal after escaping the Underdark, it will be of use if they return to deal with the demonic incursion, as it is linked to the mysterious library of Gravenhollow and has additional properties when used there (see chapter 11).

 ## Themberchaud's Lair